xxradar/kubernetes_learning/README.md

 # kuberneteslearning

 radarhack-pod --> no labels<br>
-radarhack-pod2 --> no labels<br>
+     you can label a pod via kubectl label pods radarhack-pod pod=radarhack radarhack-pod2 --> no labels<br>
 radarhack-pod3 --> includes a label<br>
 radarhack-pod4 --> includes a label, also includes running TCPdump container<br>